Latest News

 The link will bring you to a list of FAQ's: https://tinyurl.com/yc5z72xw

-🏕️ Just a reminder, changes to The Buddy System went into effect September 1.
+🏕️ Just a reminder, changes to The Buddy System is in effect.

 The buddy system is designed to provide an additional layer of safeguarding by ensuring no youth member is alone and that a buddy can get help in an emergency.